Arizona Game and Fish Department updated Sept. 28

 Show Low Creek is good for trout.
-Woods Canyon Lake and Willow Springs Lake are good for stocked trout in the Rim lakes area.
-Fool Hollow Lake is good for bass and sunfish.
-Show Low Lake is fair for walleye at night or early morning.
+Woods Canyon Lake and Willow Springs Lake are good for stocked trout in the Rim Lakes area.
+Fool Hollow Lake is fair for bass and sunfish.
+Show Low Lake is good for walleye at night or early morning.
 Big Lake fishing is picking up for trout!
 River Reservoir in Greer was stocked last week and should have good fishing!
-Fishing at LCR in Greer, Sheeps Crossing, and Silver Creek are also good to excellent.
+Fishing at LCR in Greer, Sheeps Crossing, and Silver Creek are also good.

 Mogollon Rim Lakes

 • WILLOW SPRINGS LAKE – Fishing is good.
 Anglers have been catching trout on worms and PowerBait (green and garlic).
 The lake was stocked last week with rainbow trout.

-• FOOL HOLLOW LAKE – Fishing is fair for stocked trout.
+• FOOL HOLLOW LAKE – Fishing is fair to poor for stocked trout.
 Fish for trout in deeper water, but not below the thermocline where there is little oxygen, which has been 12-15 feet below the surface in previous years.
 Fishing for bass and catfish is fair.
-Try fishing for green sunfish right under the piers or shoreline with a piece of a worm!
+Try fishing for green sunfish right under the piers or in rocky shoreline with a piece of a worm!
 Also try chicken livers fished at night for catfish.
 The lake level is low so use caution when launching a boat.

 • SCOTT RESERVOIR – Fishing is poor for rainbow trout.
-Fishing for channel catfish is good.
+Fishing for channel catfish is fair.

 • SHOW LOW LAKE – Fishing is fair.
 Fish for trout in deeper water (surface temperatures are warm).
 Don’t fish for trout below the thermocline since there is little dissolved oxygen in very deep water.
 The thermocline is approximately 15-20 feet below the surface this year.
-An 18-inch rainbow trout was caught last week by the inlet; however, it was the only fish the angler caught all day.
+Walleye fishing is good.
 The store is open, and boat rentals and campground sites are available.

 • WOODLAND LAKE – Fishing is poor.
-A very strong algae bloom has developed and the pH is very high (9.5).
-Woodland was last stocked with rainbow trout about two months ago, which was the lake’s last stocking for the year.
+A very strong algae bloom has developed and the pH is high (9.0).
+Woodland was last stocked with rainbow trout in May, which was the lake’s last stocking for the year.
 Try fishing in early morning for trout or try for catfish or bass.

 White Mountain Lakes

 • BECKER LAKE – Fishing is good to fair especially when cloudy or early morning and evening.
 The fishing pier is closed for safety reasons.
-Fly anglers have been catching large rainbows (18-22 inches) in both deep and top water.
-Try indicators with shammy worms (dog bone), large egg patterns, San Juan worms, or zebra midges or a full-sink line with bright leaches or wooly buggers and work them particularly slowly.
-Use dry flies such as brown beatle pattern or small hoppers.
+Fly anglers have been catching large rainbows (18-22 inches) in deep water.
+Try indicators with shammy worms (dog bone), large egg patterns, San Juan worms, or zebra midges or a full sink line with bright leeches or wooly buggers and work them extra slow.
 Becker Lake is open to catch-and-release only, artificial fly and lure only; single barbless hooks only.
 No trout may be kept.

 • CRESCENT LAKE – Fishing is poor.
 Spring fish surveys found some large rainbow trout survived winter.
-Lots of weeds. pH levels are very high (9.93) and prevented spring and summer stocking.
+Lots of weeds. pH levels are high (8.86) and prevented spring and summer stocking.
 Fishing may start to pick up with decreasing pH and temperatures.

 • HULSEY LAKE – The lake was drained following the Wallow Fire to help reduce expected flooding on Escudilla Mountain and has not been stocked since the fire in 2011.
 Lake dredging is just about complete and the lake is filling up.
 We plan to stock this lake spring 2016!

-• LEE VALLEY LAKE – Fishing is poor for stocked Apache trout and holdover Arctic grayling.
-Water quality has plummeted with an algae bloom and high pH (9.6).
-The water level is somewhat low and launching a boat with a trailer may be difficult.
+• LEE VALLEY LAKE – Fishing is fair for stocked Apache trout and holdover Arctic grayling.
+Water quality is increasing with decreasing temperature.
+Fish are rising in the evening.
+The water level has come up but is still low and launching a boat with a trailer may be difficult.
 Float tubes and pontoons should not be a problem.

-• LUNA LAKE – Fishing is fair.
+• LUNA LAKE – Fishing is fair to poor.
 The lake has some large holdover trout, plus it was stocked with catchable size rainbow trout in the spring.
 Weeds are thick along some shorelines.
 There was a significant algae bloom and pH levels are high (9.3) but decreasing.
 The lake has recently ‘turned-over.’
 This means that the water is no longer stratified and is mostly all one temperature from top to bottom so fish may be spread throughout.
 Try fishing near the west end of the lake where there is higher dissolved oxygen.

 • LYMAN LAKE – Lyman Lake State Park is open.
 Fishing is fair for bass and catfish.
 Fishing is good for carp and catfish, use corn or night crawlers.

 • NELSON RESERVOIR – Fishing is fair to good.
 The lake was stocked heavily in early summer.
 Anglers should fish the upper end of the lake where the water is clearer.
 There is a strong algae bloom.
 Fishing is good for sunfish, particularly during the day and evening hours.
 The daily bag limits for rainbow trout at Nelson Reservoir are currently unlimited (through March 31, 2016).

 White Mountain Streams

 • EAST FORK of the BLACK RIVER – Fishing is good to fair.
 There are also wild brown trout present in the stream.
 The water may be high due to monsoonal rains.

 • WEST FORK of the BLACK RIVER – Fishing is good to fair.
-Apache trout were stocked last week and again this week at the Forest Road 68 crossing.
 The lower reaches contain some wild brown trout.
-The water may be high due to monsoonal rains.
+The water may be high due to monsoon rains.

 • LITTLE COLORADO RIVER in GREER – Fishing is good.
 There are also wild brown trout in the stream.
-With increased turbidity due to monsoon storms, fishing is picking up.

 • SILVER CREEK – Fishing is good.
-The general fishing season started at Silver Creek runs through Sept.
-30. Bait fishing and a six-trout daily bag limit are allowed at this time; however, the upper section is closed until Oct.
-1. Water may be high due to flash flooding.
+The general fishing season starts at Silver Creek April 1, 2016.
+Bait fishing and a 6 trout daily bag limit are allowed at this time, however, the upper section is now open.
+Water may be high due to flash flooding.